 The AIDA64 Extreme Edition System Stability Test is used to stress our Intel Core i5 6600K.
-We specifically selected the CPU, FPU, Cache, and Memory at the stability test’s options.
+The CPU, FPU, Cache and Memory are selected at the options.
 AIDA64 has been chosen due to its inclusion of AVX, AVX2 and FMA – 3 important instructions that will help us push our CPU to its limits.

 WRAPPING IT UP:

-The RAIJINTEK TISIS is no joke.
+The Raijintek Tisis is no joke.
 This is one of the best tower coolers out there when it comes to performance at any given level.
 At our CPU’s overclocked setting, this cooler is pegged to deliver excellent performance even at its fan’s lowest RPM.
-That’s for both the single and dual fan setups across all fan duty cycles – ensuring a cool & quiet build.
-Stock CPUs wont have a problem either, even with the single fan solution – and at its lowest.
+That’s for both the single and dual fan setups across all fan duty cycles – ensuring a cool and quiet build.
+Stock CPUs won’t have a problem either, even with the single fan solution – and at its lowest.
 I am actually asking myself if I should run this cooler without a fan.
 Maybe I’ll do that next time if I have the time to spare.